andreasckoch/sentiment_analysis/README.md

-# Sentiment Analysis on Tweets
+# Sentiment Analysis of Tweets
 This project exists for testing capabilities and characteristics of fine-tuning a sentiment analysis task on the Transformer architecture, which was pre-trained on a language modelling task.